kshitij3199/GSoc_Chaoss_microTask/MicroTask1/Readme.md

 Step 1) Fork grimoirelab-perceval Repository.(Later helps when want to send Pull Request to orgranization)

-Step 2) Clone the fork repository and open it using Pycharm.
+Step 2) Clone the repository and open it using Pycharm.

 Step 3) Edit the Run/Debug configuration with the following configuration